aghaeifar-publications/RFPA_drift/README.md

  - twixtools ([+](https://github.com/pehses/twixtools))

 ### Scripts:
-The **dico_tools.py** script provides two functions for extracting dictionary values from raw data:
+The **dico_tools.py** script provides two functions for extracting DICO values from raw data:

 1) `read_dico(twixObj)`: This function retrieves all samples from both the forward and reflected signals.
 Note that using this function requires sufficient available and free memory.